-The queue of people outside Next at 05:00 this morning were only pretending to be there for bargains from the retailer’s terrible stock so they wouldn’t have to spend any extra time with their families.
+The people queuing outside Next this morning were only there so they wouldn’t have to spend more time with their families.

-The people, masquerading as absolutely ridiculous human beings, made their way to the various Nexts across the City in a desperate search for sanctuary from judgemental criticisms from relatives.
+The people, masquerading as absolutely ridiculous human beings, made their way to various stores across the City in a desperate search for sanctuary from judgemental criticisms from relatives.

-42 year old Pete Bowen from St Thomas said: “I told my family I really wanted a badly fitted beige suit, so I left the house, without query, at 4:30 to queue for it.
+42 year old Pete Bowen from St Thomas said: “I told my family I really wanted a badly fitted beige suit, so I left the house at 4:30 to queue for it and nobody questioned it.

 “I don’t want it at all, is anyone really that absurd?
-But I told them I wasn’t sure how long it’d take and its turned out to be the best £79.99 I’ve ever spent, I’m going to stay out until lunchtime.
+I told them I wasn’t sure how long it’d take and its turned out to be the best £79.99 I’ve ever spent, I’m going to stay out until lunchtime.

 “I may swing by Sports Direct too because they never have a sale.
 The more shit stuff I buy, the longer I justify being out of the house.
 It’s the perfect crime.”